dotnet/docs/docs/framework/wcf/feature-details/serialization-and-deserialization.md

  There is a way to disable this wrapper element name check; some overloads of the `ReadObject` method take the Boolean parameter `verifyObjectName`, which is set to `true` by default.
 When set to `false`, the name and namespace of the wrapper element is ignored.
 This is useful for reading XML that was written using the step-by-step serialization mechanism described previously.

 ## Using the NetDataContractSerializer
- The primary difference between the `DataContractSerializer` and the <xref:System.Runtime.Serialization.NetDataContractSerializer> is that the `DataContractSerializer` uses data contract names, whereas the `NetDataContractSerializer` outputs full [!INCLUDE[dnprdnshort](../../../../includes/dnprdnshort-md.md)] assembly and type names in the serialized XML.
+ The primary difference between the `DataContractSerializer` and the <xref:System.Runtime.Serialization.NetDataContractSerializer> is that the `DataContractSerializer` uses data contract names, whereas the `NetDataContractSerializer` outputs full .NET Framework assembly and type names in the serialized XML.
 This means that the exact same types must be shared between the serialization and deserialization endpoints.
 This means that the known types mechanism is not required with the `NetDataContractSerializer` because the exact types to be deserialized are always known.

  However, several problems can occur: